alvinng4/Gravity-Simulator/README.md

 ## Quick Start
 ### Install required packages

 Before running the program, make sure that you have the pygame and numpy packages installed.
-You can install them by running the following command in terminal:
+You can install them by running the following commands in terminal:
 ```
 pip3 install pygame
 pip3 install numpy